MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/funnel-sequence-completion-plugin.md

 Understanding the results:
 The outcome it 3 funnels (for periods: 1 hour, 4 hours, and 1 day), while for each funnel step a number of distinct count of EpisodeId is shown.
-You can see that the more time is given to complete the whole sequence of `Hail` -> `Tornado` -> `Thunderstorm Wind` the higher `dcount` value (meaning more occurences of the sequence reaching the step of the funnel).
+You can see that the more time is given to complete the whole sequence of `Hail` -> `Tornado` -> `Thunderstorm Wind` the higher `dcount` value (meaning more occurrences of the sequence reaching the step of the funnel).